fedulovivan/mhz19-go/README.md

 ### Architecture

 - Channel providers which collect messages from different channels and devices into unified stream.
-Supported channels are mqtt, telegram, sonoff diy (TBD), and yeelight (TBD).
+Supported channels are mqtt, telegram, dns-sd (former sonoff), and yeelight (TBD).
 - History storage which persist received messages in sqlite db
 - Versatile mapping rules engine which defines how application should respond to received messages
 - Actions executor which executes one or more actions in respond to received message